 Among a small audience, make sure you share eye contact with all the members of the audience.
 In larger groups, you can shift your focus between different areas of the room.
 Remember to do that calmly so as not to look nervous.

 Find Your Passion

-Imagine if someone is asked to give a PowerPoint presentation about “the best food in the world,” wouldn’t that be a mouth-watering presentation?
+Imagine if someone is asked to give a PowerPoint presentation about “the best food in the world.”
+Wouldn’t that be a mouth-watering presentation?
 Why is that?
-Because it something almost all people are passionate about!
+Because it is something almost everyone is passionate about!

 The presenter would be speaking passionately, and the listeners would be enjoying a colorful buffet of food in the slides.
 Sadly, PowerPoint presentations aren’t always about delicious dishes.
 However, passion is a must-have ingredient in every presentation.

-Passion is the underlying current fueling your idea.
+Passion is the underlying current fuelling your idea.
 While preparing, ask yourself:

 - Why do I care about this concept?

 - What is the message I am trying to share?

 - Is this message important to the audience?
 Does it affect their lives in any way possible?